top of page

 The Takeaway

-Light and air are the ememies of coffee.
+If the above is too confusing or "TL;DR," just remember this: Light and air are the enemies of coffee.
 Store your coffee at room temperature, in the dark and out of moving air.
 That's basically it!
 You'll have a much better coffee experience in the long run!

 Cheers!